SushantChoraghe/job-application-tracker-chrome-extension/README.md

-# 🧰 Job Application Tracker Tool (Chrome Extension)
+# 🧰 Job Application Tracker Tool (Web Browser Extension)

 A lightweight Chrome extension that helps you track your job applications directly from job listing pages on LinkedIn, company websites, or job boards — all with a single click.